Utah Attorney General Sues Bank of America for Illegally Foreclosing on Utah Homeowners

 Bank of America argues that federal banking law that overrides state statutes under the National Banking Act.
 But the Utah attorney general office asserts that Utah State law must be applied if the federal law contradicts the state law.

 The website for ReconTrust’s lists about 900 Utah properties for sale that have already been foreclosed on by Bank of America.
-If you or a loved one are being threatened of foreclosure by Bank of America, contact one of the Utah foreclosure attorneys at PEARSON, BUTLER & CARSON, PLLC for a free consultation.
+If you or a loved one are being threatened of foreclosure by Bank of America, contact one of the Utah foreclosure attorneys at PEARSON BUTLER, attorneys at law, for a free consultation.
 Call (801) 495-4104 to schedule a free consultation with Jeff Butler.